SQL-Server-projects/Reporting-Services-examples/README.md

                 <img src="https://raw.githubusercontent.com/SQL-Server-projects/Reporting-Services-examples/master/Images/ReadMe/powerbi.template.png" align="top" width="256px" title="Power BI Template" />
                 <br>
                 <br>
                 <span style="max-width:256px;">A Power BI template featuring a matrix formatted as a calendar, with bookmarks for day, week, month, quarter, and year to adjust the date timeline selection and control the X-axis date hierarchy level on charts.
-It also includes date filtering capabilities based on specific timeframes and aging criteria.</span>
+It also includes date filtering capabilities based on specific timeframes and aging criteria.
+Templates ensure that all reports adhere to a consistent design, maintaining a professional appearance that aligns with the organization's branding guidelines.</span>
                 <br>
             </kbd>
         </td>